-- Once a claims adjuster arrives to look at damages, they may find out that the vehicle is worth $20,000, and estimated repairs put them right at $20,000, or even a little higher.
+- Once a claims adjuster arrives to look at damages, they may discover that the vehicle is worth $20,000, and estimated repairs put them at $20,000, or even a little higher.

-- It is not worth it to repair or fix the vehicle in this case, the insurance company would just write a check to the insured for $20,000.
+- In this case, it is not worth repairing or fixing the vehicle so the insurance company would write a check to the insured for $20,000.

-- The insured can choose to buy a new vehicle with this $20,000 check instead of fixing their vehicle.
+- The insured can buy a new vehicle with this $20,000 check instead of fixing it.

 Can an airbag be replaced?

 Airbags cannot be reused once they’re deployed.
 However, airbags can be replaced.
-Make sure you contact an authorized technician or a new car dealership to ensure the quality of your airbag replacement.
+Ensure you contact an authorized technician or a new car dealership to ensure the quality of your airbag replacement.

-The NHTSA urges consumers to report any airbag that fails to deploy to NHTSA’s Office of Defects Investigation for investigation of possible system defects and potential recall.
+The NHTSA urges consumers to report any airbag that fails to deploy to NHTSA’s Office of Defects Investigation to investigate possible system defects and potential recalls.

 McKenzie says airbags may not deploy in minor accidents, such as a minor crash due to a pothole or loose gravel, impact with a small animal or fender bender.

-“Airbags generally will deploy at high-speed impacts, but in the case that they were defective, you should talk to the insurance adjuster,” McKenzie says.
-“Some people have suffered serious injuries due to their airbags failing to deploy, they may seek compensation from the airbag manufacturer.
+“Airbags generally will deploy at high-speed impacts, but if they were defective, you should talk to the insurance adjuster,” Mckenzie says.
+“Some people have suffered serious injuries due to their airbags failing to deploy; they may seek compensation from the airbag manufacturer.
 In other cases, medical injuries may be covered by the other party if they were the one found at fault in the accident, in which the airbag didn’t deploy.”